 Always Carry Your Identification

 There are a few parts of Chiapas that follow the Guatemalan border, and with borders come check points.
 We travelled through about 15 check points during our trip.
 I have to admit that soldiers carrying large guns make me nervous, but they were always polite and friendly.
 We passed through all without a problem and never having to pay.
-At one checkpoint, we were asked to put our luggage through an x-ray machine, but this is obviously not a problem unless you are carrying anything illegal.
+At one checkpoint, we were asked to put our luggage through an x-ray machine.
 We were asked for identification a couple of times so it is very important that you carry it with you on the trip.
 You may also be tempted to cross over to Guatemala, we definitely were and that’s another great reason to have your identification to hand!

 Expect a Low Average Mileage